 What to expect after you apply

-Registration staff review emails and documents in the order in which they are received.
-We try to deal with applications and documents within six business days.
+Staff review applications in the order in which they are received.
+We try to deal with applications within six business days.
 However, processing does take longer when there is a high volume.
-When your application is approved, you will receive an email notifying you of the approval.

 No physiotherapy services may be provided at the practice setting until the application has been approved by the College of Physiotherapists of Alberta.

-- $250 non-refundable application fee.
+• $250 non-refundable application fee.

-- The application fee is waived for additional practice settings with the same owner(s).
+• The application fee is waived for additional practice settings with the same owner(s).

 Conditions